-There are multiple view options available in Typeface to change the preview rendering of your fonts.
+Typeface provides multiple options to change the preview rendering of your fonts.
 These options help you determine differences between fonts or change the look of the app.

 Preview size & tracking

-You can change the point size by pinching with two fingers on your trackpad or magic mouse, or use the slider in the toolbar.
-To change the tracking (the uniform space between characters) hold the Options key while pinching, or click the numbers next to the slider to switch to the tracking slider.
+Change the preview size by pinching with two fingers on your trackpad, or use the slider in the toolbar.
+To change the tracking (the uniform space between characters) hold down the Option key while pinching or while adjusting the slider.
+Alternatively click the numbers next to the slider to toggle between the size (blue) and tracking (orange) slider.

 Check the baseline, descender, cap-height and x-height of your fonts.